 What is a Cookie?

-‘Cookies’ are small text files that websites may place on your computer, mobile device or tablet.
-They’re used to remember what you have done on a website in order to improve your browsing experience, to help remember log-ins, or to provide advertising while visiting a particular site.
+‘Cookies’ are small text files that websites may place on your computer, mobile phone and other devices.
+Cookies are widely used by website owners to make their websites work, or to work more efficiently.
+Cookies are also used to remember what you have done on a website to improve your browsing experience, to help remember logins and any preferred settings, or to provide advertising while visiting a particular site.

 What is a Web Beacon?

-Web beacons are images embedded in a web page.
-We use web beacons to see which of our email messages are opened or forwarded so we can better understand what types of email messages our customers are interested in and how we can improve our communication with our customers.
+Web beacons (sometimes called “tracking pixels” or “clear gifs”) are images embedded in a web page.
+Website owners may use web beacons to better understand what customers are interested in and to improve communication with customers

 We use different types of cookies for different functions.